Closing a catenary loop: the lariat chain, the string shooter, and the heavy elastica: Some misconceptions

 \section{Some misconceptions}

-With all the above noted, let us explicitly identify a few misconceptions and some misleading language surrounding this problem that repeatedly appear in the published scientific literature or academic discussions around the IPT:\footnote{Regarding extensive discussions online on video sharing websites or other social media by professional science popularizers, companies profiting from a redesign and renaming of the original invention, or enthusiastic members of the public, suffice it to say that ``someone is \emph{wrong} on the internet'' \cite{xkcd}.} \begin{itemize} \item At high drag, above the often overlooked second bifurcation, there is no jump in angle at the vertical singularity, but the curvature blows up there.
+After all the above, let us briefly note a few recurring misconceptions and some misleading language surrounding this problem that appear in the published scientific literature or academic discussions around the Tournament problem:\footnote{Regarding additional extensive discussions online on video sharing websites or other social media by professional science popularizers, companies profiting from a redesign and renaming of the original invention, or enthusiastic members of the public, suffice it to say that ``someone is \emph{wrong} on the internet'' \cite{xkcd}.} \begin{itemize} \item At high drag, above the often overlooked second bifurcation, there is no jump in angle at the vertical singularity, but the curvature blows up there.
 At low and moderate drag, the points of maximum curvature are instead at the top or bottom of the curves.
 The singularity always has to do with vertical orientation. \item The body is not ``lifted'' by drag forces; it is supported by the force supplied at the launch point.
-There are no lift (normal drag) forces on a purely tangentially moving body, and the integral of a constant-magnitude tangentially-directed force around a closed loop is zero.
-However, as has been noted in \cite{Gregory49, Taberlet19, Daerr19}, there is a moment about the support due to drag, which will balance the moment due to gravity.
+As noted in \cite{Kurkin64, Taberlet19, Daerr19}, there are no lift (normal drag) forces on a purely tangentially moving body, and the integral of a constant-magnitude tangentially-directed force around a closed loop is zero.
+However, as noted in \cite{Gregory49, Kurkin64, Miroshnik01, Taberlet19, Daerr19}, there is a moment about the support due to drag, which will balance the moment due to gravity.
 But while these moments increase if the shape ``lifts'' to the side, they decrease again if the shape ``lifts'' farther upwards.
-While drag can ``raise'' the shape somewhat, a greater effect is achieved by changing the launch angle, as will be shown below in Section \ref{catenaryloops}.\footnote{We note that supposed visual demonstrations of the necessity of air have been performed with boundary conditions that do not capture these effects clearly, namely either close to horizontal \cite{Taberlet19} or vertical \cite{Daerr19}.
+While drag can ``raise'' the shape somewhat, a quite significant effect is achieved by changing the launch angle, as was shown for high drag in \cite{Miroshnik01} (see also \cite{Miroshnik72inrussian} for a case with additional normal flow), and will be shown below for low drag in Section \ref{catenaryloops}.\footnote{We note that recently published visual demonstrations of the necessity of air have been performed with boundary conditions either close to horizontal \cite{Taberlet19} or vertical \cite{Daerr19}.
 The latter is compared with a lifted-up state that does not appear to be steady; Gregory \cite{Gregory49} points out that a vertical boundary condition requires an infinite tension.} Axial motion generates both inertial forces, which change the tension, and tangential drag forces, which change the tension and the shape.
 The former can, for example, stabilize very tall unclosed catenaries \cite{MillerYouTube} in the absence of air, or make heavy chains hover slowly \cite{Aitken1878, LariatChain}.
-Both this stabilization and the drag-induced bifurcations can be misinterpreted as a sudden lifting action by the air at some threshold speed. \item Neither is the body ``launched'' into the air like a free projectile.
+Both this stabilization and the drag-induced bifurcations could resemble a sudden lifting action by the air at some threshold speed. \item Neither is the body ``launched'' into the air like a free projectile.
 The driving wheels do work against the integrated tangential drag, as discussed below in Section \ref{global}.
 The kinetic energy of a piece of material at the launch point does not determine the height of the loop, although higher velocities can stabilize taller catenaries by shifting the tension. \end{itemize}